-Or, you can transfer your balance to a no-interest credit card, which also would save you on interest payments so you can pay the debt off faster.
+Or, you can transfer your balance to a no-interest credit card, which also would save you on interest payments during an introductory period so you can pay the debt off faster.

 Even if you pay credit card interest only occasionally, shopping for a lower-APR card is smart, since any credit card interest you pay is too much.